Fife Hills: Park Hill (339m)

 Ascent: 225 m / 740 m (without Park Hill)

 Again head up the main forest track but keep straight on at the junction.
 The track now starts to deteriorate and becomes nothing more than a wet path as it crosses an open area.
-On the far side of the cleared area, the path re-enters the forest and is a bit drier before reaching a more obvious grassy track.
-NB: if using this for a descent route, there are some white ribbons on the tree branches at this point.
+On the far side of the cleared area, the path re-enters the forest and is a bit drier before reaching a more obvious track.

-Go right on the grass track for about 70m to reach a firebreak.
+Turn right on the track for about 70m to reach a firebreak where the ground is somewhat churned up by forestry operations.
 Turn left into the firebreak where a path soon starts to appear.
 Ignore a chink of daylight to your left and follow the muddy path to your right through dark trees.
 It will soon bring you to the edge of the forest at NT 069 967.
 The line of the path is slightly different from that shown on the OS Explorer map.

 At this point you can head straight for Dumglow or include either or both, the Georgeton Hills and Park Hill.